Metal Roof vs. Shingles: True Cost & Lifetime ROI

 What is the average cost of a new roof in Georgia?

-Roofing costs in Georgia vary significantly based on material, roof size, pitch, tear-off layers, and decking condition.
+Roofing costs in Georgia vary significantly based on material, roof size, pitch, tear-off layers, and decking condition found after tear-off.
 Architectural shingles on a typical single-story home fall in a different range than a standing-seam metal roof on the same structure.
-Because fabricating a price range before seeing your specific job creates false expectations, Davis Construction offers free, on-site estimates.
-What we can tell you is that Georgia's climate — hot summers and periodic severe weather — makes both lifespan and wind/hail performance important factors in the total cost equation.
+Because fabricating a price range before seeing your specific job creates false expectations, Davis Construction offers free on-site estimates.
+Georgia's climate — hot summers and periodic severe weather — makes lifespan and wind performance important factors in the total cost equation, not just the Day 1 invoice.

 What is the average cost of a roof replacement in Georgia?

 The same variables that drive new construction pricing apply to replacements: square footage, material choice, pitch complexity, number of tear-off layers, and decking condition discovered after tear-off.
 Architectural shingles are the most common replacement material in Georgia due to their balance of cost and performance.
 Metal roofing installations run higher on the Day 1 invoice but often cost less over a 30–50 year horizon when replacement cycles and maintenance are factored in.
-Contact Davis Construction for a free itemized estimate — The owner reviews every proposal personally.
+Contact Davis Construction for a free itemized estimate — owner Nichole Davis reviews every proposal personally before it goes out.

 What is the most expensive part of replacing a roof?

 Labor is typically the largest single line item in a roofing replacement, followed by material cost.
-For metal roofing, material and labor are both higher than shingles because metal requires trained installers, precise seaming, and specialty underlayment.
-For shingles, material cost is lower but labor costs track closely with square footage and pitch.
-Tear-off and disposal of multiple existing shingle layers can add meaningfully to any replacement job — sometimes as much as a full square of new material.
-Always ask your contractor to break out labor, material, tear-off, and decking separately.
+For metal roofing installation, both material and labor run higher than shingles because metal requires trained installers, precise seaming, and specialty underlayment.
+For shingles, material cost is lower but labor tracks closely with square footage and pitch.
+Tear-off and disposal of multiple existing shingle layers can add meaningfully to any replacement job.
+Always ask your contractor to break out labor, material, tear-off, and decking separately — a lump-sum number tells you nothing useful.

 How much does it cost to reshingle a 2000 sq ft house?

 A 2,000 sq ft home footprint typically translates to 20–25 squares of roof depending on pitch and overhang.
-Architectural shingles on that scope, including tear-off of one layer, new underlayment, and standard flashing, is a project Davis Construction estimates routinely in the East Georgia market.
+Architectural shingles on that scope — including tear-off of one layer, new underlayment, and standard flashing — is a project Davis Construction estimates routinely in the East Georgia and Augusta CSRA market.
 The range varies based on decking condition, pitch difficulty, and material tier chosen.
-Metal roofing on the same structure would carry a higher installation cost but a longer service life.
+Metal roofing on the same structure carries a higher installation cost but a longer service life.
 Call or request an online estimate — we can usually provide a ballpark within 24 hours based on satellite measurement.

 What is the best time of year to replace shingles?

 In Georgia, spring and fall offer the most favorable installation conditions — moderate temperatures allow shingles to seal properly, and severe weather risk is lower than peak summer thunderstorm season.
 Late summer through early fall is also productive.
-Winter installation is possible but colder temperatures require extended sealing time and careful attention to hand-sealing tabs in sub-40°F conditions.
+Winter installation is possible but colder temperatures require extended sealing time and careful hand-sealing of tabs in sub-40°F conditions.
 Metal roofing installation is less temperature-sensitive than shingles and can proceed in cooler conditions without sealing concerns.
-If you need to replace in any season, Davis Construction will specify the right approach for the conditions.
+Davis Construction will specify the right approach for whatever season your project falls in.

 What is the cheapest time of year to get a new roof?

-Late fall and winter typically see softer demand, which can create scheduling flexibility — some contractors offer better availability and occasionally promotional pricing during slower periods.
+Late fall and winter typically see softer demand, which can create scheduling flexibility and occasionally better availability.
 However, in Georgia's active roofing market, large storm events can create backlogs year-round that eliminate seasonal pricing advantages.
 More impactful than timing is getting multiple complete, itemized bids and comparing them on a like-for-like basis.
-A lower bid that omits decking inspection, reuses old flashing, or skips a permit is not cheaper — it's a deferred expense with interest.
+A lower bid that omits decking inspection, reuses old flashing, or skips a required permit is not cheaper — it's a deferred expense.
+The cheap option almost always costs more by the time you call someone to fix the shortcuts.

 Does a metal roof increase home value?

 Yes, credibly and measurably.
-Remodeling Magazine's annual Cost vs. Value report consistently shows metal roofing recouping 60–85% of installation cost at resale, and real estate professionals in markets where metal is understood by buyers often cite reduced time on market and fewer buyer-side roof inspection contingencies.
-The resale impact is stronger when the system is documented — warranty, installation records, and manufacturer certification — and when it's relatively new at time of sale.
-In the Augusta CSRA market, a documented metal roof is a concrete selling point in neighborhoods where buyers are comparing older homes.
+Remodeling Magazine's annual Cost vs. Value report consistently shows metal roofing recouping 60–85% of installation cost at resale.
+Real estate professionals in the Augusta CSRA market note that a documented metal roof reduces buyer-side inspection contingencies and can accelerate time-on-market when buyers understand what they're getting.
+The resale impact is strongest when the system is documented — warranty, installation records, and manufacturer certification — and when it's relatively new at time of sale.
+A documented metal roof from a licensed metal roofing contractor is a concrete selling point.